-In the case of the Senator Diary, the German watchmaker has employed their horological expertise to produce a mechanically marvellous watch movement.
+With the Senator Diary, the German watchmaker has employed their horological expertise to produce a mechanically marvelous alarm watch movement.
 In the case of the Senator Diary, we’re talking about a 31-day programmable, mechanical alarm.

 The alarm’s registers are very straightforward.
-To schedule the alarm, you set the date at 9, the time at 6, and then you set the mechanism to the “on” position.
+To schedule the alarm complication, you configure the date at 9, the time at 6, and then you set the mechanism to the “on” position.

 The alarm must be wound, of course, but by now this should go without saying in a mechanical alarm watch.
 Additional functionality includes a big date, further elevating the intricacies within.